cunnie/gobonniego/README.md

 ## Examples

-`gobonniego` can be invoked without parameters; its defaults are reasonable.
+GoBonnieGo can be invoked without parameters; its defaults are reasonable.

 ```
 gobonniego